DonovanMods/donovan-7d2d-modlets/donovan-betterblades/README.md

 - Spears
 - Fireaxes

-Additionally, Spears can now be used to butcher animals
+Additionally, Spears and Axes can now be used to butcher animals